pasztorpisti/django-universal-view-decorator/README.rst

 - I think view classes and the related object oriented features (inheritance, etc..) make it a bit more difficult to trace the execution path of the logic.
 At the same time they make it more difficult to find the right spots to "insert" extra logic for example by applying decorators.
-- Writing decorators that manipulate classes in fancy ways isn't the easiest task.
+- Writing decorators that manipulate classes in fancy and perhaps useful ways isn't the easiest task.

-Despite the previously mentioned problems I think class based views are useful but it doesn't change the fact that people have been struggling with applying decorators to them.
-Probably as a consequence of this and maybe because of the early lack of standard solutions people have hacked around and started using quite a few different solutions.
+Despite the previously mentioned problems I think class based views are useful but it doesn't change the fact that people have been struggling with applying decorators (or other "behavior modifiers") to them.
+Probably as a consequence of this and maybe because of the early lack of standard solutions people have hacked around and forged quite a few different solutions.

 Decorating class based views:

-1. On a per-url basis in the url config when the class based view gets converted to a regular view function (by calling its `as_view()` class method).
-I think this is the most reliable way to decorate class based views, this is why my view class decorator uses the same insertion point for its decorator logic.
+1. On a per-url basis in the url config when the class based view gets converted to a regular view function (by calling its ``as_view()`` class method).
+I think this is the most reliable and easy-to-understand way to decorate class based views.
+This is why my view class decorator uses the same insertion point for its decorator logic.
+    The decorator logic sits in a well defined place exactly between the django url dispatcher and the view function.

     .. code-block:: python